-Hypersensitivity to naproxen or to any of the excipients.

-Active or history of peptic ulceration or active gastrointestinal haemorrhage (two or more distinct episodes of proven ulceration or bleeding).

-NSAIDS are contraindicated in patients who have previously shown hypersensitivity reactions (e.g. asthma, rhinitis, nasal polyps, angioedema or urticaria) in response to ibuprofen, aspirin, or other non-steroidal anti-inflammatory drugs (NSAIDs)/analgesic drugs as the potential exists for cross-sensitivity reactions.
+Naproxen is contra-indicated for patients with known hypersensitivity to naproxen, naproxen sodium formulations or any of the excipients.
+Naproxen is contra-indicated in patients with a history of, or active, peptic ulceration and active gastrointestinal bleeding (two or more distinct episodes of proven ulceration or bleeding).
+Naproxen is contra-indicated in patients with a history of gastrointestinal bleeding or perforation, related to previous NSAIDs therapy.
+Naproxen should not be given to patients in whom aspirin or other nonsteroidal anti-inflammatory/analgesic drugs induce the syndrome of asthma, rhinitis, nasal polyps, angioedema or urticaria, as the potential exists for cross-sensitivity reactions.
 These reactions have the potential of being fatal.

 Severe anaphylactic-like reactions to naproxen have been reported in such patients.

-Severe heart failure, hepatic failure and renal failure (See section 4.4).
+Naproxen should not be given to patients with severe heart failure, hepatic or renal failure (See section 4.4).

-During the last trimester of pregnancy (See section 4.6 - Pregnancy and lactation)
+During the last trimester of pregnancy (See section 4.6 - Pregnancy and lactation).